-To keep children safe when they are on the road, Ohio has come up with their own car seat laws for 2020.
+To keep children safe when they are on the road, Ohio has come up with their own car seat laws.
 This law is designed to keep all children, regardless of their age, weight, and height, safe when traveling in the state.

 Parents who want to avoid problems with the law and ensure that their children are as safe as possible when on the road need to make sure that they fully understand these laws and that they follow them.
 Doing this will ensure that children are safe and that parents can avoid problems in the event of an accident.

-What the Law Says About Staying Safe with a Car Seat
+What the Ohio State Law Says About Staying Safe with a Car Seat

 Ohio car seat laws are very clear, which makes it easy for parents and guardians to follow the law and keep their children safe.
 When traveling in Ohio, all children who are under four years old or weigh less than 40 pounds must, at all times, use a child safety seat.